seamusdemora/PiFormulae/RPi4bSleep.md

 ##### 2.1 make a local copy of the current EEPROM bootloader firmware file:

-   `man rpi-eeprom-update` tells us where to look for our EEPROM firmware files:
+ `man rpi-eeprom-update` tells us our EEPROM firmware files are located in `/lib/firmware/raspberrypi/bootloader` and its sub-folders.
+The subfolders indicate the *release status* of the files within:
   >  >**Release status:**
   >  >
-  >  >**critical**: The latest production release plus important security or hardware compatibility bug fixes.
+  >  >**critical / *default***: The latest production release plus important security or hardware compatibility bug fixes.
   >  >
-  >  >**stable**:  Contains new features that have already undergone some beta testing.
+  >  >**stable / *latest***:  Contains new features that have already undergone some beta testing.
 These are candidates for new production releases.
   >  >
   >  >**beta**: New features, bug fixes for development/test purposes.
 Use at your own risk!